akononovicius/physRisk-content-repository/articles/2013/aleksejus-kononovicius-socializmas-ir-kapitalizmas-kinetiniuose-modeliuose.md

 In this text we have review two possible modifications of [elementary kinetic exchange models](/elementary-kinetic-exchange-models "Elementary kinetic exchange models").
-We have seen how the simplistic sketches of the main economical ideologies affect the energy distribution in these models.
+We have seen how the simplistic sketches of the main economic ideologies affect the energy distribution in these models.
 It appears that the model for "socialism" works well, though it somewhat encourages laziness.
 The model for "capitalism" on the other hand severely punishes